galeree/laravel-hospitalopd-app/readme.md

 A hospital OPD application that have two user role including patient and doctor.

 # Feature
-- User register and signin
+- User can register, signin and signout of system
 - Patient can manage appointment, medical service, get scheduled and get his/her doctor list.
 - Doctor can manage schedule, appointment and medical service.